 Guatemala proclaims its independence in 1821, but real reform is not achieved until 1944 when a civilian is elected president.
-The following 10 years see the introduction of a land acquisition program designed to improve the livelihood of the landless Mayan peasantry, but at the cost of antagonising the powerful United Fruit Company.
+The following 10 years see the introduction of a land acquisition program designed to improve the livelihood of the landless Mayan peasantry.
 In June 1954 the reformist government is overthrown by a Central Intelligence Agency (CIA) backed coup d'état.

 An outbreak of protests against the now military-aligned government in March and April of 1962 marks the beginning a 34-year civil war between leftist guerrilla groups and the government.
 The Mayan peasants are caught in the middle and suffer the brunt of the violence and killings.
 More background.

-Born on 9 January 1959 near the township of Uspantan in the Quiché ethnic region of the western highlands of Guatemala, the area that will suffer the greatest proportion of human rights abuses and acts of violence during the Guatemalan civil war.
-Menchú's family is Quiché, a subgroup of the Mayan Indians, and holds title to almost 3,000 hectares of land.
+Born on 9 January 1959 near the township of Uspantan in the Quiché ethnic region of the western highlands of Guatemala.
+Menchú's family is Quiché and holds title to almost 3,000 hectares of land.
+The Quiché are a subgroup of the Mayan Indians.
+The region where Menchú is born will suffer the greatest proportion of human rights abuses and acts of violence during the Guatemalan civil war.

 1962 - A welter of guerrilla groups emerge in Guatemala following a government crackdown on dissent.
 The Guatemalan civil war goes into full swing when the groups begin to engage in armed conflict with the security forces.